 Learning & Teaching

-The School of Management assessment strategy for each module varies to ensure the most appropriate method is used to achieve learning outcomes.
-A range of assessment methods are used, including essays, reports, presentations,, case studies, podcasts, films, poster presentations, and examinations.
+The School of Management assessment strategy for each module on the BA(Hons) International Tourism Management varies to ensure the most appropriate method is used to achieve learning outcomes.
+A range of assessment methods are used, including essays, reports, presentations, case studies, podcasts, films, poster presentations, and examinations.

 Employability & Careers

-The tourism industry offers a diverse range of career opportunities and therefore graduates will be well placed to secure managerial positions in the private, public and voluntary sectors of the tourism industry, both in the UK and overseas.
-Opportunities exist in the fields of destination marketing and planning, airport and airline operations, travel and tour operations, events management, sports management and marketing national and local tourism organisations, visitor attractions management, hospitality provision, and small business development (possibly leading to self-employment).
-Due to the management focus of the course graduates opportunities also exist in wider business areas.
+Tourism is a vital sector of the UK economy, and as an industry it has proven itself in the past to be both innovating and resilient in the face of disease and natural disasters, with a strong need for specialist managers in the areas of innovation, creativity, digital skills, sustainability and risk management.
+As such the tourism industry offers a diverse range of career opportunities were graduates will be well placed to secure managerial positions in the private, public and voluntary sectors of the tourism industry, both in the UK and overseas.
+Opportunities exist in the fields of destination marketing and planning, travel and tour operations, events management, sports management and marketing national and local tourism organisations, visitor attractions management, hospitality provision, and small business development (possibly leading to self-employment).
+In both programmes, there is a strong focus on transferable skills and with the management focus of the course, graduate opportunities also exist in wider business areas (HR, Marketing etc).

 Entry Requirements & How to Apply

-- 112 points from at least 3 A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject
+- 96-112 points from at least 2 A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject